joshkurz/thewoodstocklocksmith.com/_posts/2019-01-26-guide-to-forking-pixyll.md

 ---
 layout: post
-title: Professional Locksmith Services in Woodstock
+title: Professional Locksmith Services in {{site.location}}
 date: 2019-01-26 19:22
-summary: Locksmith Services offered in Woodstock
+summary: Locksmith Services offered in {{site.location}}
 categories: jekyll pixyll
 ---

 Open Sesame is proud to serve our local communities.

-For years now we have worked hard to provide reliable locksmith services to the Woodstock area.
+For years now we have worked hard to provide reliable locksmith services to the {{site.location}} area.
 We have worked with countless customers providing residential, commercial, and automotive locksmith assistance.

 ## Services

 **Automotive**:

-Our customers in Woodstock might best know us for our fast and reliable automotive locksmith services.
+Our customers in {{site.location}} might best know us for our fast and reliable automotive locksmith services.

 - Cut new keys for your car, no matter the model.
 - Automotive lockouts.
 We will get you back in your car quickly and safely.